 Time spent on social warfare: 10 minutes to set up, 5 minutes to add photos once I’m done writing my blog post.

+Planoly is the ultimate Instagram scheduler, and it’s changed my Instagram game for the better.
 I take and create most of my photos in batches at the beginning of the month.
-From there, I take all the photos I have on hand and schedule them for specific days and times on Later.
-If you haven’t noticed the easiest way to spend less time on social media is to schedule everything in advance.
+From there, I take all the photos I have on hand and schedule them for specific days and times on Planoly.
+I’ll add my captions and hashtags, and even schedule my Instagram Stories in advance as well, depending on what I have to share.
+If you haven’t noticed, the easiest way to spend less time on social media is to schedule everything in advance.

-With Later, I try to schedule a full month in advance.
-I leave a few days open for random pictures, meme’s, or anything else that may come up, but most of my pictures are scheduled.
-From there, Later will alert me once it’s time for my picture to go live, and I will copy and paste my caption and post it.
+With Planoly, I try to schedule a full month in advance.
+I leave a few days open for random pictures.
+But for the most part, everything is scheduled.
+From there, Planoly will automatically post my graphics, and I don’t have to do anything extra.
 Easy peasy!

 Time Spent On Later: 2-3 hours a month.
 Time includes taking, creating, and sizing photos, captions, and scheduling.

-Tailwind is the only app* I highly recommend for Pinterest!
-Pinterest experts recommend that to stay visible, you should be pinning consistently.
-By consistently, they mean a few pins every hour, and more pins during peak hours.
+Tailwind is the only app I recommend for Pinterest!
+Pinterest experts recommend that to stay visible, you should be pinning consistently (at least 10-20 time a day, during peak hours).
 I’m sorry, but most budding entrepreneurs don’t have that kind of time to spare.

 Tailwind eliminates this problem by scheduling your posts in advance and pinning them to your boards during peak times.
 This allows for maximum exposure and gives you the opportunity to have a viral pin.
 I schedule whatever coincides with my boards and it takes just a few seconds to schedule with the Tailwind extension.